hamid-murambiwa/Leaderboard/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# TO-DO-LIST
+# Leaderboard

-> This project was built for Microverse [under these guidance objectives](https://github.com/microverseinc/curriculum-javascript/blob/main/todo-list/m1_list_structure.md)
+> This project was built for Microverse [under these guidance objectives]()
 > _note: you can only access this link if you're a Micronault (Microverse Student)_

-Additional description about the project and its features.
+In this project I had to set up a JavaScript project for the Leaderboard list app, using webpack and ES6 features, notably modules

 ## Live Demo
-> Click [here](https://chimwemwe-127001.github.io/toDoList/) to view the project live demo.
+> Click [here]() to view the project live demo.

 ## Built With